Georgia Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Medical / Functional Need Requirements

 An applicant must have a medical need for Medicaid long-term care.
 For Nursing Home Medicaid and Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
-Furthermore, some Waiver program benefits may have additional eligibility requirements specific to the particular benefit.
-As an example, for a Medicaid Waiver to cover respite care, it may be required that one cannot be safely left at home unattended.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living is required, but a NFLOC is not necessarily required.
+Furthermore, certain benefits may have additional eligibility requirements specific to the particular benefit.
+For example, for respite care to be covered under a waiver, an inability to be safely left at home unattended may be required.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits

-For Georgia residents, 65+ years of age, who do not meet the financial eligibility requirements above, there are other ways to qualify for long-term care Medicaid.
+Georgia residents (65+ years of age) who do not meet the financial eligibility requirements above, can still qualify for long-term care Medicaid.

-1) Medically Needy Pathway – The Aged, Blind and Disabled Medically Needy Program allows Georgia seniors to still qualify for Regular Medicaid even if they are over the income limit.
-Also called a “spend down” program, “excess” income goes towards medical bills, such as health insurance premiums, medical supplies, and hospital bills.
-The “spend down” amount, which can be thought of as a deductible, is the difference between one’s monthly income and GA’s Medically Needy Income Limit (MNIL).
-In 2024, the MNIL is $317 / month for a single individual and $375 / month for a couple.
+1) Medically Needy Pathway – The Aged, Blind and Disabled Medically Needy Program allows Georgia seniors to qualify for Regular Medicaid even if they are over the income limit.
+Also called a “spend down” program, “excess” income goes towards medical expenses (i.e., health insurance premiums, medical supplies, and hospital bills).
+The “spend down” amount, which can be thought of as a deductible, is the difference between one’s monthly income and GA’s medically needy income limit (MNIL).
+In 2025, the MNIL is $317 / month for a single individual and $375 / month for a couple.
 In GA, the spend down amount is calculated for a 6 month period.
-Once the “spend down” is met, one is income-eligible for Medicaid the reminder of the period.
+Once the “spend down” is met, one is income-eligible for Medicaid for the reminder of the period.
 The Medically Needy Program also has asset limits, which are $2,000 for an individual and $4,000 for a couple.

 2) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, these trusts allow Nursing Home Medicaid and Medicaid Waiver applicants with income over Medicaid’s limit to still become income-eligible.
-Medicaid does not count income deposited into an irrevocable QIT towards Medicaid’s income limit.
-Irrevocable means the terms of the trust cannot be changed or canceled.
+Monthly income put into an irrevocable (cannot be changed or canceled) QIT is not counted as income by GA Medicaid.
 Essentially, one’s “excess” income is directly deposited into the trust, in which a trustee is named, giving that person legal control of the money.
-Funds can only be used for very specific purposes, such as paying long-term care services / medical expenses accrued by the Medicaid enrollee.
-The state of GA must be listed as the remainder beneficiary.
-This means that the state will receive any remaining funds in the trust, up to the amount the state paid for care, after the Medicaid beneficiary’s death.
+Trust funds can only be used for very specific purposes, such as paying long-term care services / medical expenses accrued by the Medicaid enrollee.
+Furthermore, after the death of the Medicaid beneficiary, any remaining funds in the trust, up to the amount the state paid for care, must go to the state for reimbursement.

 3) Asset Spend Down – Seniors who are over GA Medicaid’s asset limit can reduce their countable assets by “spending down” extra assets on non-countable ones.
-Examples include vehicle and home modifications (wheelchair ramps, roll in showers, and stair lifts), home repair (upgrading plumbing and replacing the roof), Irrevocable Funeral Trusts, and paying off debt.
-Remember that assets cannot be gifted or sold under fair market value, as it violates Medicaid’s Look-Back Rule.
+Examples include vehicle and home modifications (i.e., wheelchair ramps, roll in showers, and stair lifts), home repair (upgrading plumbing and replacing the roof), Irrevocable Funeral Trusts, and paying off debt.
+Remember, assets cannot be gifted or sold under fair market value within 60-months of Nursing Home Medicaid or Medicaid Waiver application, as it violates Medicaid’s Look-Back Rule.
 When “spending down”, it is best to keep documentation of how assets were spent as evidence this rule was not violated.

 Specific Georgia Medicaid Programs

-In addition to paying for nursing home care, Medicaid in Georgia offers three programs relevant to the elderly that helps them to remain living in their homes or in assisted living residences.
+In addition to paying for nursing home care, Medicaid in Georgia offers three programs relevant to the elderly that help them to remain living in their homes or in assisted living residences.

-1) Community Care Services Program (CCSP) – Operates under the Elderly and Disabled Waiver Program (EDWP) through which support for seniors is available in a variety of locations.
-This includes at home, in assisted living (personal care home), and adult day care.
-CCSP allows for consumer direction of services, meaning participants can choose some of their own care providers.
+1) Community Care Services Program (CCSP) – Operates under the Elderly and Disabled Waiver Program (EDWP), through which support for seniors is provided at home, in assisted living (personal care home), and adult day care.
+CCSP allows for consumer direction of personal care services, allowing program participants to choose their own caregiver.
+While a spouse is excluded from being the paid caregiver, one’s adult child can fill this role.

 2) Service Options Using Resources in a Community Environment (SOURCE) Waiver – SOURCE is very similar in the benefits provided via CCSP and also operates under the Elderly and Disabled Waiver Program.
 However, to be eligible for SOURCE, an applicant must be eligible for SSI.